“What are you feeling?”

 “Anger.”

 Heat blooms in the center of my chest, floods to the tips of my fingers, as I remember sitting at a long table in a nameless room on the top floor of a courthouse listening to a mad interpretation of my character, my motives, my life.
-For eight hours each day they goaded me with their version of events and who I was, daring me all the while to lash to, to protest, even to just break the calm expression frozen onto my face.
+For eight hours each day they goaded me with their version of events and who I was, daring me all the while to lash out, to protest, even to just break the calm expression frozen onto my face.
 I hid mala beads in the right front pocket of my suit pants pocket for just this purpose.
 I feel each one with tips of my fingers, try to connect my feet to the floor thru my boots.
-Every one of their accusations is a confession, I remind myself endlessly, a thin mantra with which I anchor my ragged calm.
+Every accusation a confession, I remind myself endlessly, a thin mantra with which to anchor a ragged calm.

 An expert I have never met nor even spoken to is on a large TV mounted to the wall.
-The people sitting across the table from me hired him to as a supposed neutral expert to review the results of a 6-month investigation that had not gone well for them.
+The people sitting across the table from me hired him to as a supposed neutral expert to review the results of a 6-month investigation.
 Unable to address the facts of the report head-on, he has instead chosen to come after me in an attempt to earn his commission.
-He concludes simultaneously that I am an absent father, who is also a helicopter parent.
+He concludes simultaneously that I am an absent father that is also a helicopter parent.
 He notices his accidental contradiction, stumbles, loses his train of thought, gets flustered.
 Still, my expression remains flat.
 I wiggle my toes in my boots and map my breaths instead: four seconds in, hold, eight seconds out, hold.
-I remember that cross examination is coming, and later, too, our turn to speak.
+I remember that our turn to speak is coming.

 “No, the anger is only a manifestation.
 What lies deeper?”